 Dental Crowns Problems and Complications

-Dental crowns have a high success rate, but like any procedure, there can be complications or drawbacks.
+Despite the high success rate of dental crown treatment, clinicians should monitor biological and mechanical complications during follow-up appointments.
 Both dentists and patients should be aware of these so they can be prevented or addressed promptly.
 Here are some common problems or disadvantages of dental crowns and how to handle them:

-• Chipping or Fracture of Crown Material: All-ceramic crown can chip or crack, especially if the patient chews something hard or has an unnoticed grinding habit.
+- Chipping or Fracture of Crown Material: An all-ceramic crown can chip or crack, especially if the patient chews something hard or has an unnoticed grinding habit.

 Conclusion and Your Call to Action